rcsb/mmtf/spec.md

 - Msgpack (v5) as container format, see [msgpack spec](https://github.com/msgpack/msgpack/blob/master/spec.md).
 - Encoded, binary fields are stored as big-endian when applicable (16/32-bit un/signed integers, 16/32/64 floats).
 - 64-bit un/signed integers in custom fields are forbidden as they can not represented natively in JavaScript.
-- Some fields are optional.
+- Fields are either optional or required.
+Decoding libraries must handle both presence and absence of optional fields.
 - TODO debate custom fields